In re Splunk Inc. Securities Litigation

 all persons or entities who purchased or otherwise acquired the common stock of Splunk during the period from May 21, 2020 through December 2, 2020, inclusive, and continued to hold any Splunk common stock after December 2, 2020.

-Certain persons and entities are excluded from the Settlement Class by definition (see paragraph 24 of the Notice) or may request exclusion pursuant to the instructions set forth in the Notice (see paragraph 55 of the Notice).
+Certain persons and entities are excluded from the Settlement Class by definition (see paragraph 24 of the Notice) or if they requested exclusion pursuant to the instructions set forth in the Notice.

-Please read the Notice to fully understand your rights and options.
+Please read the Notice to fully understand your rights.
 Copies of the Notice and Claim Form can be found in the Case Documents list on the right of this page.
 You may also visit the case website, www.SplunkSecuritiesLitigation.com, for more information about the Settlement.

 Background and History of the Litigation